 Chasing the Resplendent Quetzal

-Before we left the tree for our descent down the mountain, John rapidly shushed everyone as he put his ears and years experience to work by listening to the birds calls.
+Before we left the tree for our descent down the mountain, John rapidly shushed everyone as he put his ears and years experience to work by listening to the bird’s calls.
 It was the almighty Quetzal.
-John climbed around the trees and up the hillside trying to find them.
-As our group patiently waited, he finally came back to us and asked if we saw the male Quetzal fly over our head.
+He climbed the trees looking to find them.
+As our group patiently waited, John came back to us and asked if we saw the male Quetzal fly over our head.
 We had not.

-Feeling unsuccessful, and given up hope for seeing the spectacular wonder of Central America, we turned to head back to the Jeep.
-Lo and behold, we came across three Quetzals, a female and two brilliantly colored males in the same tree.
-We were in awe as the lovely birds came into our sight and we were finally able to witness them in for ourselves.
-Seeing the birds through John’s telescope was amazing, you could see each feather and make out all of the markings.
-We all clicked hundreds of pictures and now had smiles splashed across our faces.
+We had given up hope at seeing the wonder of Central America as we headed back to the Jeep.
+Lo and behold, there they were!
+Three Quetzals (female and 2 brilliantly colored males) in the same tree.
+We were in awe as the lovely birds came into sight and we were finally able to see them in for ourselves.
+Through the telescope, we could make out each feather and the precise markings.
+We began clicking hundreds of pictures.

-The Quetzal was believed to have been around since 1832 and is Guatamala’s National bird, displayed on their flag.
-It was sacred to both Mayan and Aztec cultures and they referred to the bird as “god of the air”.
-The Quetzal is a bird in the trogon family and the name translates to “tall upstanding plume tail feather”.
-Quetzals live at very high altitude, which makes the cloud forests of Boquete a perfect home for the brightly colored beauties.
+The Quetzal was believed to have been around since 1832.
+It is Guatemala’s National bird, and displayed on their flag.
+Sacred to both Mayan and Aztec cultures, the natives referred to the bird as “god of the air”, though its name translates to “tall upstanding plume tail feather”.
+Quetzals live at very high altitude, which makes the cloud forests of Boquete the perfect home for the brightly colored beauties.

-Finally we started down the mountain, stopping two more times to see another five Respondent Quetzals, all more beautiful than the next.
-One bird was a baby, under the age of three, because he did not have tail feathers yet.
-He was primarily royal blue in color and gorgeous.
-The last one we spotted was the most magnificent, with tail feathers over three feet long.
-What a sight!
+Finally, we descended the mountain, stopping two more times to see 5 more quetzals.
+One was a baby under the age of three.
+It yet didn’t have tail feathers.
+He was royal blue in color and gorgeous.
+The last quetzal we spotted was the most magnificent with tail feathers over three feet long!